 I would argue that our children’s mental health is similar.
 Outsourcing it to a therapist is rarely an answer.
 For the most part it is only by being with our child; tuning in carefully to what they are trying to tell us, and making changes at the source of their concerns that we can really make a difference.
 Indeed, just the very act of trying to do this can be all the difference they need.

 For some things, like bereavement, there is nothing we can change about what has happened.
 It is devastating, and it makes children very sad.
 Being with them and accepting their sadness and how it cannot be fixed is far more therapeutic than a stranger doing it instead.
 Therapy can of course be useful in helping a parent, who will be in pain themselves, to be able to do this.
-But this needs to be the focus of the work; and not therapy for the individual child as is often the misconception.
+But this is the focus of the work; rather than therapy for the individual child.

 Anxiety is another example.
 Of course, there are helpful tools to manage it that we can all benefit from; including learning how our bodies respond physiologically; how our thoughts affect our feelings and antidotes like relaxation, mindfulness and distraction.
 These would be great skills to teach on the National Curriculum.
 However, a child may be anxious for a whole host of often very valid reasons – from worrying about a parent who is drinking too much; to violent gangs roaming their neighbourhood.